Esri/offline-editor-js/doc/offlinefeaturesmanager.md

 ##O.esri.Edit.EditStore

-Provides a number of public methods that are used by `OfflineFeaturesManager` library.
-They provide a low-level storage mechanism using indexedDb browser functions.
+Provides a number of public methods that are used by `OfflineFeaturesManager` library for storing edits in the browser.
 Instiantiate this library using a `new` statement.

 ###Constructor
 Constructor | Description